 If you are a student program administrator who has never registered travel in the MIT Registry before, please contact the registry administrators.

 Should I record my trip information anywhere else?

-While the Travel Registry serves as the main collection point within MIT for travel information, all travelers, whether U.S. citizens or not, are encouraged to sign up in the Smart Traveler Enrollment Program (STEP) offered by the U.S. State Department.
+While the Travel Registry serves as the main collection point within MIT for travel information, all travelers, whether U.S. citizens or not, are encouraged to enroll their trip in the Smart Traveler Enrollment Program (STEP) offered by the U.S. State Department.
 Enrollment in STEP will enable the U.S. embassies at your travel destinations to send you safety information that can impact your trip.